ryandday/relx/README.md

 Currently features two postgresql clients for database access, an async client (with boost::asio) and a synchronous client.

 Once C++26 comes out with reflection (fingers crossed!) then there will be some breaking API changes.
-But they will be for the better.
+But they will make this library better.

 ## Key Features